top of page

 Video your final set

 I need one video of the final set of each exercise.
+You will attach this in the TruCoach app.

 This needs to be a side angle video where your full body is visible.
 Please avoid any majorly upward tilting angles.
 I recommend using the front camera on your phone so you can see if the shot is appropriate before starting.